LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_KLU.rst

       This routine assumes no other changes to solver use are necessary.

-.. c:function:: int SUNLinSol_KLUSetOrdering(SUNLinearSolver S, int ordering_choice)
+.. c:function:: SUNErrCode SUNLinSol_KLUSetOrdering(SUNLinearSolver S, int ordering_choice)

    This function sets the ordering used by KLU for reducing fill in the linear solve.